Artur-Sultanov/AndaFisher/README.md

 # 🌊 **Anda Fisher Application**

 ## 📖 Project Overview
 The **Anda Fisher** application is a platform for managing beaches, tracking fish species, and providing real-time weather updates.
-It allows users to interact with beach data, upload media, and soon will include social features like reviews, ratings, and travel companions.
+It allows users to interact with beach data, upload media, and includes advanced features for user authentication and role-based access.

 ## 🚀 Features
 - **CRUD Operations** for beaches and fish (Create, Read, Update, Delete)
+- **User Authentication & Authorization**: Secure login and registration with JWT
+- **Role Management**: Admin and User roles with fine-grained access control
 - **File Upload**: Upload images related to beaches
 - **Real-time Weather Integration**: Weather data from OpenWeatherMap API
 - **DTOs and Mappers**: Clean and secure API responses
-- **Beach Filtering:** Search beaches by water type, location, or name.
+- **Beach Filtering:** Search beaches by water type, location, or name
+- **Approval Workflow:** Admin approval required for beaches and fish
 - **Entity Relationship Management**: Link beaches with fish species
 - **Advanced Error Handling**: User-friendly error messages with proper HTTP statuses
+- **Static Resource Hosting:** Serve uploaded images from a dedicated endpoint

 ## 🏗️ Project Structure